 The clinical learning outcomes of this module have been designed to reflect the skills and knowledge necessary for competent cardiovascular nursing practice.
 Each specialist module has distinct learning outcomes, which will facilitate the student to consolidate the theory of cardiovascular nursing practice .

 The Graduate Certificate Critical Care Nursing: Cardiovascular provides you with the comprehensive knowledge and skills required for caring for the critically ill.
 The key knowledge and skills gained on this Programme will also enable you to innovate and lead in your area of practice in Critical Care.

-PLEASE NOTE - THE DEADLINE FOR SUBMISSION OF APPLICATION DOCUMENTS IS TUESDAY, 31st JULY 2018 (September starts only).
+PLEASE NOTE - THE DEADLINE FOR SUBMISSION OF APPLICATION DOCUMENTS IS 31 AUGUST 2020

 Applications are made online through UCD Applications.
 Applicants may be required to undertake an interview (either face-to-face or via telecommunication) as part of the admission process.

 Please note that all applicants are required to pay a €50 application fee.
 Your application cannot be processed fully unless the application fee has been paid.

 The fees for your programme can be found at the links below.
 Search using your major code (the four-digit code beginning with 'X' which can be found in the key information box on this page).

 Please note that UCD fees are subject to change annually.
 The fees shown include the student centre levy which must be paid by all students.